 Section 504 of the Rehabilitation Act of 1973 provides that no qualified person with handicaps shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal assistance.
 Contact the Community Development Office to file a grievance.

 Projects funded by the CDBG program fall under Section 3 of the Housing and Urban Development Act of 1968.
-One of the purposes of the funding assistance is to give job training, employment, contracting and other economic opportunities to low-income Section 3 residents and Section 3 business concerns in the greatest extent feasible, and consistent with existing federal, state, and local law regulations.
+One of the purposes of the funding assistance is to give job training, employment, contracting, and other economic opportunities to low-income Section 3 residents and Section 3 business concerns to the greatest extent feasible, and consistent with existing federal, state, and local law regulations.

 The Minority and Women's Business Enterprise Plan is to assure that small and minority/women-owned businesses are utilized, when possible, as sources of supplies equipment, construction, and services as required by 2 CFR Part 200 and Executive Orders 11625, 12432, and 12138.